CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 D. Write down their critique into a piece of paper and send it to the owner (us) (30 minutes)
 ```

 But wait, our 1 hour estimate is outside our sprint timeframe.
-So we must split the walk to a restaurant story into:
+If we split purely by duration, we might arrive at something like this:

 ```
 Title: Repeat until all 100 restaurants in town are reviewed